 (where the issue was the MP's wife's cheating on him with the Prince while her husband was at sittings of Parliament) and the second case involved gambling

 (and had the added indignity of his being forced to testify, rather than willingly taking the stand as he had the previous time).
 He was, outside of his mistresses, a truly notorious

 womanizer; he had liaisons with numerous society women (including Winston Churchill

 's mother Lady Randolph Churchill and actress Sarah Bernhardt), and also had special rooms in some of the top brothels of Paris, including one with a specially-designed siège d'amour

 ("love chair") so even with his great weight he could take two prostitutes at once.
 In the end, though, all of that was, if not forgotten, then easily forgiven—more of a national joke than an embarrassment, especially given how the rest of the late Victorian upper classes carried on.
-It helped that his wife didn't really mind.
+It helped that his wife didn't really mind; for all the cheating, he appears that he was actually a pretty caring and decent husband otherwise (by her lights, anyway).
 He was also a great lover of food—especially French food—and ended up with a 50-plus-inch waist

 the English tradition of eating roast beef with Yorkshire pudding and potatoes for the Sunday roast

 .
 In the end, of his numerous vices, it was his smoking (twelve cigars daily, plus twenty cigarettes) that caught up to him, and he died of heart disease after nine years on the throne in 1910.
 His funeral was noted by Barbara Tuchman in The Guns of August

 to be the greatest assemblage of royalty in history.
 He was the longest-serving heir apparent in British history, until Charles beat Edward's record on 20 April 2011.
 Probably the only Windsor to actually enjoy being a monarch; the others seem to regard it largely as a duty.